Uiedbook/cradova/VJS_spec/specification.md

 ## JSX

-[JSX](https://facebook.github.io/jsx/#sec-prior-art) is a standard in abundant use, and Another alternative would be to use object initializers like the JXON spec.
+[JSX](https://facebook.github.io/jsx/#sec-prior-art) is a standard in abundant use, and another alternative would be to use object initializers like the JXON spec.

-In JSX adding attributes and values to elements using netted curly braces lacks ability to send a single value to the resulting component or HTML markup function.
+In JSX adding attributes and values to elements using curly braces lacks ability to send a single value to the resulting component or HTML markup function.

 this is an opinionated syntax that tied to transpilation benefits which jsx is heavily based on.

-JSX relies heavily on preprocessor (transpilers) like Babel which has a time cost in development cycle and system resources.
+JSX relies heavily on preprocessor (transpilers) like Babel which has a time and build cost in development cycles.

-It is not made impossible to assign JSX directly to variables without retaining them from a function which in static cases is not needed.
+It is not possible to assign JSX directly to variables without retaining them from a function which in static cases is not needed.

 in the case of